coq/coq/dev/doc/INSTALL.make.md

      c.f. https://caml.inria.fr/mantis/view.php?id=7630

-   If you want your build to be reproducible, ensure that the SOURCE_DATE_EPOCH environment variable is set as documented in https://reproducible-builds.org/specs/source-date-epoch/
+   If you want your build to be reproducible, ensure that the `SOURCE_DATE_EPOCH` environment variable is set as documented in https://reproducible-builds.org/specs/source-date-epoch/

-4. Still in the root directory, do
+4. Still in the Coq sources directory, do:

-        make
+        make world

-   to compile Coq in the best OCaml mode available (native-code if supported, bytecode otherwise).
+   to compile Coq (this builds both native and bytecode version by default, or only the bytecode version if a native OCaml port is not available).

    This will compile the entire system.
 This phase can take more or less time, depending on your architecture and is fairly verbose.
 On a multi-core machine,